timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

             - Limited experience operating the scoreboard during games.
+                - The majority of my SBO experience is during scrimmages.
-                - I need to actively seek opportunities to serve as an SBO during local and regional games so my OHD indicates a sufficient history to have opportunities for SBO operation outside of my region and during tournaments.
+                - I need to actively seek opportunities to serve as an SBO during local and regional games so tha my OHD indicates a sufficient history to have opportunities for SBO operation outside of my region and during tournaments.
-            - Although I do not have many opportunities to serve as an SBO, I:
+            - Although I do frequently serve as an SBO, I:
-                - Routinely, for practice, run my own, offline version of CRG during tournaments for games I'm not scheduled to officiate.
+                - Routinely, for practice, run my own offline version of CRG during tournaments for games I'm not scheduled to officiate.
                 - Routinely serve as SBO during scrimmages.
                 - Have trust amongst my local and regional peers for my knowledge and experience with CRG.